Aaron Judge Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.3 K/9, the third-best in the league.
+- The 10.4 strikeouts per nine innings put together by the Twins pitching staff ranks third in MLB.

-- The Twins have a 2.50 team ERA that ranks second among all league pitching staffs.
+- The Twins' 2.46 team ERA ranks second across all league pitching staffs.

-- The Twins rank 11th in baseball in home runs allowed (11 total, 0.9 per game).
+- Twins pitchers combine to give up 13 total home runs at a rate of one per game (to rank 12th in the league).

-- Ryan (2-0) gets the starting nod for the Twins, his third this season.
+- Varland will take the mound to start for the Twins, his first of the season.

-- His most recent time out came on Saturday against the Houston Astros, when the right-hander threw six innings, surrendering four earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.